Get an estradiol (Estrace) prescription online.

-Are you looking to get estradiol (Estrace) online but don’t want to see a doctor in person?
-You can get your medication prescribed online in minutes and delivered straight to your door — from your phone, tablet, or computer.
+Are you looking to get estradiol (Estrace) online?
+You can get your medication prescribed online in minutes and delivered straight to your door.

 First, choose your symptoms

-Consultations start at $49 and include the prescriptions for estradiol (Estrace) if you and the doctor determine it’s suitable for you.
+If payment is required, visits start at $69 and include the prescriptions for estradiol (Estrace) if the doctor deems it necessary.